Kamaal Williams: Early life and career beginnings

 Williams was born as Henry Gilbert Williams on 14 December 1989, in Peckham, South London to a Taiwanese mother and British father who both worked as architects.
 Growing up, Williams took an interest in learning Mandarin and Chinese calligraphy.
 From an early age, Williams was involved with a number of creative pursuits.
 His interest in calligraphy, as well as his parents' involvement with graphic design, contributed to an interest in street art and graffiti culture.
 Because of his mixed race, Williams struggled to connect with British culture, but was able to resonate with West African and Jamaican communities in Peckham.

 Williams took an early interest in music.
 In primary school, he learnt drums and percussion which he played in the school band.
 It was during this time that Williams cultivated a formative grounding in jazz, funk and house music.
 His father introduced him to jazz with songs by Miles Davis and John Coltrane.
 Alongside an interest in jazz, Williams also developed a taste for garage and grime music.
-After attending high school, Williams attended the Bermondsey Centre of Southwark College, where he studied music production and learned to play the keyboard.
+After attending high school at Dulwich College, Williams attended the Bermondsey Centre of Southwark College, where he studied music production and learned to play the keyboard.

 Around this time, Williams began gigging regularly around London and, aged 17, started a band with Katy B alongside drummer Joshua McKenzie.
 He played with the group for two years before leaving to produce his own music.